Top tips for designing an L-shaped kitchen

 The illusion of more space

-Light coloured paint or wood stain will help spread sunlight, provided you're careful not to block any natural light shining through windows and doors with large decoration like flowers or plants.
+Light coloured paint or wood stain will help spread sunlight, provided you're careful not to block any natural light shining through windows and doors with large decorations like flowers or plants.
 Discover how to choose the best kitchen colour combinations to create the illusion of space.

 Keep worktop clutter to a minimum – storing as much away in cabinets as space allows.
 While it's convenient to leave appliances in arms-reach, if you don't use them daily, neatly store them away and relocate anything that doesn't belong in the kitchen.